john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/auditing.md

 [`cargo-deny`][c-cargo_deny]⮳{{hi:cargo-deny}} is a cargo plugin that lets you lint your project's dependency graph to ensure all your dependencies conform to your expectations and requirements.

 - Checks the license information for each crate.
-- Checks for / bans specific crates in your graph, as well as duplicates.
+- Checks for / bans specific [crates][p-crates] in your graph, as well as duplicates.
-- Checks advisory databases for crates with security vulnerabilities, or that have been marked as Unmaintained, or which have been yanked from their source registry.
+- Checks advisory [databases][p-databases] for [crates][p-crates] with security vulnerabilities, or that have been marked as Unmaintained, or which have been yanked from their source registry.
 - Checks the source location for each crate.

 Install with: